Membership Strategies - People Development Magazine

 Engagement is critical to retaining a vibrant and active membership.
 Design programs that stimulate participation in activities that further the association’s objectives.

-Give members opportunities to volunteer and be involved in activities related to the organization’s mission, notably on committees, at seminars, and with writing policies or advocacy.
+Provide members with opportunities to volunteer and participate in activities related to the organisation’s mission, including serving on committees, attending seminars, and contributing to policy development or advocacy efforts.
 Celebrate their successes in a manner that identifies with the association’s values and goals.
 Engaged members are likelier to remain committed and advocate for the association’s mission.

 Monitor and Evaluate Membership Activities

-Periodically measure whether membership efforts are achieving organizational objectives, using membership software to quantify membership strategies’ effect on the association’s goals.
+Periodically measure whether membership efforts are achieving organisational objectives, using membership software to quantify membership strategies’ effect on the association’s goals.

 Ask members to tell stories about their experiences and perspectives.
 Evaluate how effectively membership programs and services meet their needs and advance the association’s mission.
 Course-correct and enhance.